 Even if you have AutoPay set up, make sure to log in at least monthly to review all your purchases, check for fraud in case someone got hold of your credit card number, and make sure you’re not spending more than you should be.
 Small purchases can add up, and when they’re split across multiple cards, you can go over your budget if you’re not careful.

 There you have it — the five most important factors in using credit cards responsibly.
-Next, you can learn more about choosing the right credit card in this article.
+Next, you can learn more about choosing the right credit card.
 Once you understand your options, consult FINMATEX about which credit card might be right for you!